 Students who complete this specialty would be eligible for:

 - Neonatal Nurse Practitioner: The California Board of Registered Nursing licensure as a Nurse Practitioner, and National Certification Corporation certification as a Neonatal Nurse Practitioner.

 - Neonatal Clinical Nurse Specialist: The California Board of Registered Nursing licensure as a Clinical Nurse Specialist, and American Association of Critical-Care Nurses certification as a Neonatal Clinical Nurse Specialist.

 |Is RN experience required?||Yes.
 Two years of acute care neonatal/infant experience.|

 |For Master's Entry Program in Nursing (MEPN) Students|

 |Does this specialty admit MEPN students?||No|

 View the sample curriculum for Neonatal Nurse Practitioner as well as the sample curriculum for the Neonatal Clinical Nurse Specialist.
-The sample curriculum plans are subject to change.
+Please note that courses are subject to change.

 Post-Master's study is individualized following a gap analysis of the applicant’s prior work.
 It is typically four to five quarters.
 Contact the specialty coordinator for consultation on an individualized post-master's curriculum.
 All must complete the same number of residency hours as in the MS program (i.e. 500 for CNS, 600 for NNP).
-Learn more about our Post-Master's Studies.
+Learn more about our Post-Master's Certificate Program.